CodeWringer/ambersteel/documents/en/ruleset/rules.md

 > Thus, **arcana** and **wisdom** are left at level 2, with no more points left over to raise these attributes.

 #### Semi-Random Attribute Assignment
-* Roll 11 **D6**
+1. Roll 11 **D6**
-* Row up your dice to form a line, then read them from one end to the other and note each value.
+2. Row up your dice to form a line, then read them from one end to the other and note each value.
 The order in which they are written down, is the order in which they'll be applied to the attributes.
-* If there are more than 2 6s, start lowering their value by one, starting from the left or the right, until there are only 2 6s left.
+3. If there are more than 2 6s, start lowering their value by one, starting from the left or the right, until there are only 2 6s left.
-* Count up the total of your values and subtract that from 42.
+4. Count up the total of your values and subtract that from 42.

-  * If the number is negative, that's the number of levels you'll have to go down.
+   a) If the number is negative, that's the number of levels you'll have to go down.

-  * If the number is positive, that's the number of levels you'll have to go up.
+   b) If the number is positive, that's the number of levels you'll have to go up.

-* Starting from the left or right, start adjusting each value, until your attribute level total is at 42. **But** don't adjust 6s, 2s or 1s.
+5. Starting from the left or right, start adjusting each value, until your attribute level total is at 42.

-  * If your levels have to go down, subtract one from each value.
+  a) If your levels have to go down, subtract one from each value. **But** don't adjust 6s, 2s or 1s.

-  * If your levels have to go up, add one to each value.
+  b) If your levels have to go up, add one to each value. **But** don't adjust 6s.
+If there are less than 2 6s, a 5 may be raised to a 6, otherwise, don't adjust 5s.

-* Any 1s left have to be turned into 2s.
-Repeat the process of bringing values down, in order to reach a total of 42.
+6. Lastly, any remaining 1s have to be turned into 2s.
+If this raises the total to be greater than 42, repeat, starting from step 4.

 > Player *B.* prefers the semi-random assignment method.
 Thus, they roll 11 **D6** with the following results: 1, 6, 4, 5, 5, 4, 5, 3, 6, 3, 6
 >